Divider/Brand Symbol

 Myth 7: Babies can be allergic to breast milk

-Babies can’t really be allergic to the breast milk itself, but they can be intolerant to proteins mum is eating – dairy, eggs, tree nuts – and suffer from upset tummy or more spit-up.
-It’s rare, but baby could develop an allergy to something in your diet and develop eczema.
+Babies can’t be allergic to the breast milk itself, but they can be intolerant to proteins mum is eating – dairy, eggs, tree nuts – and suffer from upset tummy or more spit-up.
+Truly, breastfeeding myths busted that it’s rare, but a baby could develop an allergy to something in your diet and develop eczema.
 To treat this, you’ll need to identify and eliminate the food from your diet.

-Julia shared her experience: “My baby was fussy until I cut out dairy.
+“My baby was fussy until I cut out dairy.
 It wasn’t easy, but it made a huge difference.”
+(Julia, Mum of 2).
 Consulting a pediatrician before making dietary changes is important to ensure the best approach for both mum and baby.

 Learn more: Colic & Foods to Avoid While Breastfeeding